Aaron Sele: 1994–1997

 Sele opened 1994 strong, going 5–1 with a 2.29 ERA in his first 8 starts.
 His threw complete games in consecutive starts on May 11 against the Milwaukee Brewers and on May 18 in Baltimore against the Orioles.
 However, he cooled off the rest of the season, with a 3–6 record and 4.79 ERA in final 14 starts.
 He finished his second MLB season ranking second on the Red Sox in starts, complete games, innings, and strikeouts, tying for second in wins.
 He tied for the AL lead in hit batsmen with 9.

 Sele was the Red Sox's Opening Day starter in 1995, throwing five scoreless innings on April 26 against Minnesota in a 9–0 win.
 He made only six starts for the Red Sox, going 3–1 with a 3.06 ERA.
 In his final start, on May 23 at the Kingdome, he experienced soreness in his right arm.
 He was placed on the 15-day disabled list (DL) on June 2, retroactive to May 24.
 He made 2 rehabilitation starts each for the Sarasota Red Sox, Trenton Thunder, and Pawtucket Red Sox from late June to late August, going 0–1 with a 3.60 ERA.
 However, his arm soreness persisted, and he was moved to the 60-day DL on August 31.

 In 1996, Sele returned from injury to start 29 games, the most in his career thus far.
-However, his posted the worst results of his career, with a 7–11 record and 5.32 ERA.
+However, he posted the worst results of his career, with a 7–11 record and 5.32 ERA.
 He ranked fourth on Boston in starts, innings, strikeouts, and wins.
 He was placed on the 15-day DL on August 16 with a strained muscle in his left rib cage and made one start on rehab assignment on August 26 for Pawtucket before being activated on September 1.

 In his first seven starts of 1997, Sele was 4–1 with a 3.72 ERA.
 After two disastrous starts, allowing 13 earned runs while getting just 13 outs, he went 4–1, 3.93 in a span of 5 outings from June 12 to July 3.
 He tied his then-career high with 11 strikeouts on July 12 against the Toronto Blue Jays.
 He was among the American League leaders in hit batters (second, 15), walks (tenth), and runs allowed (tied for tenth) and allowed 14.8 baserunners per 9 innings, the highest among AL starters.